AirshipCMS/Docs/Quickstart-Guide/0-Welcome.md

 This Guide will walk you through the very basics of:
 1. Provisioning your first Airship-hosted site
 2. Setting up the command-line tools
-3. "Landing" your project for local development
+3. Local development ("Landing" your project)
 4. Using the Airship CMS online admin portal
-5. Deployment
+5. Deployment ("Launching" your project)

 ---